Sign Convention for Spherical Mirrors

-2. Center of curvature – The center of a hollow sphere of which the curved or spherical mirror forms a part is called the center of curvature.
+2. Centre of curvature – The centre of a hollow sphere of which the curved or spherical mirror forms a part is called the centre of curvature.
 It is denoted by C (as shown in Figures 2 and 3).

 3. Radius of curvature – The radius of a hollow sphere of which the spherical mirror forms a part is called the radius of curvature.
 It is denoted by R.

-4. Pole – The center of the spherical surface is called its pole.
+4. Pole – The centre of the spherical surface is called its pole.
 It is denoted by P.

-5. Principal axis – The line joining the center of curvature (C) and pole (P) of a spherical mirror and extended on either side is called the principal axis.
+5. Principal axis – The line joining the centre of curvature (C) and pole (P) of a spherical mirror and extended on either side is called the principal axis.